 In November 1980, Craig Lesser and I visited the 16th Gyalwa Karmapa, Ranchung Rigpa Dorje, in Boise, Idaho, USA.

 It was arranged as a formal meeting between Adi Da Samraj (then Da Free John) and Adidam, (then known as the Advaitayana Buddhist Fellowship), and the 16th Karmapa, Ranjung Rigpe Dorje and the Karma Kagyu tradition.
 Adi Da Samraj asked us to have this meeting on His behalf.
 The 16th Karmapa was known to be a very great Realizer, with a broad sense of humor and one the greatest Spiritual Beings of the 20th century.

 Craig Lesser was friends with a woman named Barbara Pettee who lived in Palo Alto and worked with many lamas (gurus) of the Tibetan Buddhist tradition.
 The meeting was arranged by her.

 Boise, Idaho was chosen specifically because we felt that because it was a smaller city, not as much would be going on with the Karmapa, and therefore he would have more available free time.

 Ranjung Rigpe Dorje

-We also asked Karmapa a question about Adi Da’s past lives.
+We also asked the Karmapa a question about Adi Da’s past lives.
 The Karmapa has the role within the Kagyu tradition of identifying tulkus (lamas who have intentionally reincarnated from a previous lifetime) and is known to have that particular psychic skill.
-We told him that Adi Da had suggested His deeper personality pattern connected with Marpa Lotsawa, and asked him if he had any feelings for this, based on his own function as an identifier of past life connections.
+We told him that Adi Da had suggested His deeper personality pattern was associated with Marpa Lotsawa, and asked him if he had any feelings for this, based on his own function as an identifier of past life connections.